Nonreciprocal superconducting transport and the spin Hall effect in gyrotropic structures: The Diode effect

 In our calculation, we assume that the current passing through the superconductor is much smaller than its critical current, so that we do not need to determine the gap self-consistently, that is, $\Delta_{0}$ is independent of $k$ for the range of $k$ considered.
 Under this assumption the equations to be solved for the anomalous Green's function are exactly those used to find the kernel of the Josephson junction in Sec. \ref{sec:AnomalousPhi0}.
-Indeed, the corresponding boundary value problem for this setup is exactly the one given in Eq. (\ref{eq:BoundaryproblemQk}).
-The solution to this boundary value problem is elaborated on in appendix Sec. \ref{sec:kernel} and given by Eqs. (\ref{eq:Solk}-\ref{eq:ACk}) therein.
-The current can be computed using Eq. (\ref{eq:CurrFULL}).
+Indeed, the corresponding boundary value problem for this setup is exactly the one given by Eqs. (\ref{eq:BoundaryproblemQk}-\ref{eq:BoundaryproblemQk2}).
+The solution to this boundary value problem is presented on in appendix Sec. \ref{sec:kernel} and given by Eqs. (\ref{eq:Solk}-\ref{eq:ACk}) therein.
+Here we show the results for the current using Eq. (\ref{eq:CurrFULL}).
 As in the previous sections, $\check{g}$ commutes with $\vec{m}\cdot\sigma$ and hence the spin-swapping term does not contribute.
 Hence, there are two contributions to the current $D\partial_{x}\check{g}$ and $2D\theta\partial_{z}\check{g}\sigma_{y}$.
-Going to the linearized limit and converting to momentum space in the x-direction, Eq. (\ref{eq:CurrFULL}) reduces to
+Going to the linearized limit and converting to momentum space in the $x$-direction, Eq. (\ref{eq:CurrFULL}) reduces to